 These repeat offenders cause about one-third of all impaired driving deaths

-annually, a statistic that has remained relatively unchanged for years.
+annually, a statistic that has remained relatively unchanged for years. - Local DUI task forces, such as the York

-, are taking on high-risk impaired drivers with new
+County Target 25 Program, are taking on high-risk impaired drivers with new

 approaches.
 Target 25 deals with the 25 percent of the county’s docket that are